 Best Practices in Attendance

 Dunwoody College of Technology is an attendance recording institution; this is typical practice for technical colleges since an attendance requirement reflects the industry standard.
 In order to comply with the Department of Education, accurate and timely attendance records for every class for every day are mandatory.
-Accurate attendance reporting, or lack of, affects the following: Financial Aid, academics, attendance awards, verification of student’s enrollment status for National Student Clearinghouse, the College’s ability to participate in a Financial Aid program and the State of Minnesota Department of Labor and Industry (for ELEC students).
+Accurate attendance reporting, or lack of, affects the following: Financial Aid, academics, attendance awards, verification of student’s enrollment status for National Student Clearinghouse, the College’s ability to participate in a Financial Aid program, and the State of Minnesota Department of Labor and Industry (for ELEC students).
 Questions concerning the attendance policy should be directed to the academic dean or program manager for your department.

 Student attendance in a course is defined as active participation in the course (all students including online students are subject to the attendance policy).
-Participation for on-line courses may take the form of posting to discussion forums, submitting assignments (in person, via drop boxes, email, etc.) or completing quizzes or exams.
+Participation for online courses may take the form of posting to discussion forums, submitting assignments (in person, via drop boxes, email, etc.) or completing quizzes or exams.
 (Note: logging into a course does not qualify as participation and will not be counted as meeting the attendance requirement).
 Discussions of matters other than the course’s subject matter would not count as participation (i.e. plans about submitting assignments, requests for extensions on deadlines, notifications of illness, etc.).
 Students’ communication only of plans to participate cannot itself count as participation.
 Course syllabi may specify academic sanctions including being dropped or withdrawn from a course; sanctions for absence need to be clearly communicated to students.

-Non-participation for 14 continuous calendar days will result in the student being completely withdrawn from the college.
+Non-participation for 14 continuous calendar days may result in the student being completely withdrawn from the college.
 This allows adequate processing time for Financial Aid to meet mandated deadlines for handling federal student aid.

 Attendance Recording Accuracy